on-api/on-api/feasibility.md

     <td>YES</td>
     <td></td>
     <td>Lists services that could potentially be delivered on the access and may also show the first and last date a service is available for ordering.<br>
-    To determine if a service can actually be activated on a specific access and date, the service provider performs an availability on the access.</td>
+    To determine if a service can actually be activated on the specific access and date, the service provider performs an availability on the access.</td>
   </tr>
   <tr>
     <td>services / service</td>